1613358894/pornhub-scraper-tmm/README.md

-# Pornhub Scraper Addon for TinyMediaManager
+# Pornhub Scraper Addon for tinyMediaManager

 This is a scraper addon for [TinyMediaManager (TMM)](https://www.tinymediamanager.org/) that provides metadata extraction from Pornhub.